Namchi day tour from Darjeeling

-Sikkim on left, Darjeeling hills on right
+Sikkim on left of the river, Darjeeling hills on right

 As you come close to the bridge, you can see Sikkim on the left, the river in between and Darjeeling hills on the right.
 So once you cross over, you reach Sikkim (actually south Sikkim).
-Immediately after the bridge there is a check post where the Sikkimese guards ensure that no foreigners can go further beyond.
-Sikkim after all is a restricted area.

 Bridge over river Rangbhang

-View from the bridge on river Rangbhang
+View from the Rangbhang bridge

 Namchi Tourist Places & Sightseeing